Sharp Eyes Save Lives

 , was back interviewing Sian Brooke’s PC Grace Ellis about drawing her gun in last week’s episode during an incident involving a drug addict in a pharmacy.

-Afterwards, there was a brief exchange between Geraldine Gilroy and Joanne Crawford’s Inspector Helen McNally during which she confronted the senior officer, noting: “You don’t like me much, do you?”
+Afterwards, there was a brief exchange between Gilroy and Joanne Crawford’s Inspector Helen McNally during which she confronted the senior officer, noting: “You don’t like me much, do you?”

 Flinching at Inspector McNally’s description of her and her Ombudsman investigators as “hindsight police,” Gilroy tried to convince the station chief that they were on the same side by revealing her report on Grace’s incident would show Blackthorn was under-resourced with frontline officers operating “at an almost impossible situation”.